parse-community/docs/_includes/ios/push-notifications.md

 While channels are great for many applications, sometimes you need more precision when targeting the recipients of your pushes.
 Parse allows you to write a query for any subset of your `Installation` objects using the [querying API](#queries) and to send them a push.

-Since `%{ParseInstallation}` is a subclass of `%{ParseObject}`, you can save any data you want and even create relationships between `Installation` objects and your other objects.
+Since `PFInstallation` is a subclass of `PFObject`, you can save any data you want and even create relationships between `Installation` objects and your other objects.
 This allows you to send pushes to a very customized and dynamic segment of your user base.

 #### Saving Installation Data